definitelynotstarlord/SlowHeim/README.md

 All of my changes are documented below.

+## Performance Warning!
+This modpack has 80+ mods.
+My goal was to add mods that I thought were necessary and that performed optimally as well.
+Still, it is a lot of mods and it does take a hit on performance.
+- Game startup time for me is ~2m48s.
+Your screen may be white and even warning you that Valheim is not responding -- just click to "wait" for the program to respond
+- 18-19GB memory utilization with under 5000 total instances
+- 50% utilization on a 4070ti
+- See the troubleshooting section below for additional performance enchancing tips

 ## Special Thanks
 A special thanks to Majestic.
 His modpacks JewelHeim, RelicHeim, and RTMN are by far the best modpacks in Valheim and have given us hundreds of hours of fun and enjoyment.
-I learned how to modify various mod files because of these packs, and have reused a lot of his configs in this modpack.
+I learned how to modify various mod files because of his packs, and have reused a lot of his configs in this modpack as well.

-## Who might enjoy this modpack?
+## Who Might Enjoy This Modpack?
 - You enjoy vanilla Valheim but want more of a challenge without straying to far from the original game and concept
 - You find Valheim's world to be too small and would like to slow down progression by simply making some things more difficult, especially exploration
 - Not afraid of a grind